🇦🇺 Australia

 Demand Level

-Steady demand in government, finance, and research sectors
+Strong demand across government, finance, tech, and research sectors.

 Source: DHA CSOL, March 2026